knapsy/knapsy.github.io/source/_posts/2014-10-16-knock-knock-vm-walkthrough.markdown

 I started thinking what could it be, obviously it must have been somehow encrypted.
 Doesn't look like base64, neither like MD5.
 Let's go back to the ancient times and try a Caesar cipher.

-Again, thanks to barebass, who pointed me out to this useful resource [Caesarian Shift](http://rumkin.com/tools/cipher/caesar.php) I tried going through various different rotations and trying to find something that would like a human readable string.
+Using this useful resource [Caesarian Shift](http://rumkin.com/tools/cipher/caesar.php) I tried going through various different rotations and trying to find something that would like a human readable string.
 Nothing stood out straight away, but after few more tries and looking at a particularly popular ROT-13, I realised that the username and password were actually backwards!

 ```
 abfnW   -   Wnfba